oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 # LXD

-If your host does not have an IPv6 subnet and you want to assign IPv6 addresses to containers, then please check the ```Customize``` partition in the ```LXD``` module for the ```Attach a free IPv6 address segment``` to the host, and attach an IPv6 subnet to the host before installing the environment.
+If your host has no IPv6 subnet but you want to assign IPv6 addresses to containers, check the ```Customize``` section in the ```LXD``` module for ```Attach a free IPv6 address segment to the host```, then attach an IPv6 subnet before installation.

 ## Setting up virtual memory (SWAP) (optional, not required)

 :::tip
-Memory to open some swap lest the machine blow up, if your host computer does not have enough memory and a lot of free hard disk.
+If your host has limited memory and enough free disk space, add swap to reduce OOM risk.
 :::

 Unit conversion: Enter 1024 to generate 1G SWAP-virtual memory, virtual memory occupies hard disk space.

 When the actual memory is not enough, the virtual memory will be automatically used for memory usage, but it will bring high IO usage and CPU performance.

-Refer to the description of the organization's related project [Jump](https://github.com/oneclickvirt/ecs/blob/master/README_NEW_USER.md) This opens the size of virtual memory
+For swap sizing guidance, refer to [this guide](https://github.com/oneclickvirt/ecs/blob/master/README_NEW_USER.md).

 | Physical Memory Size | Recommended SWAP Size |
 | -------------------- | --------------------- |